 You should consider shared hosting if you are:

-Personal websites, blogs, and small business – Shared hosting is ideal for personal websites, blogs, and small business or any other websites that don’t require advanced configurations or high bandwidth.
+Personal websites, blogs, and small business – Shared hosting is ideal for personal websites, blogs, and small businesses or any other websites that don’t require advanced configurations or high bandwidth.
 On the other hand, if you have an eCommerce store or high traffic website, then a VPS or dedicated hosting may be a better option for you.

 Cheap and affordable web hosting – If you’re on a tight budget or just want to save on cost’s then shared hosting is a great way to launch a website while keeping your expenses low.